All the Times Busy Philipps Had BFF Michelle Williams' Back

 Instagram Story

-2. The time Philipps consoled Williams on the anniversary of her ex's death:
+2. The time Philipps consoled Williams on the anniversary of her ex's death.

-As many people remember, Williams was famously dated Heath Ledger—they have a daughter together—and after his death on Jan.
+As many people remember, Williams famously dated Heath Ledger—they have a daughter together—and after his death on Jan.
 22, 2008, Philipps was right by her side to console her.
 That support over losing her loved one has never wavered.
-In January 2018, Philipps traveled to be with her friend on the 10th anniversary of Ledger's death and later posted a photo of herself with a sad Williams with the words "It's ok" written on it, showing that she is still here for her longtime friend no matter what.
+In January 2018, Philipps traveled to be with her friend on the 10th anniversary of Ledger's death and later posted a photo of herself with a sad Williams with the words "It's ok" written on it showing that she is still there for her longtime friend no matter what.

-3. When Williams' called Philipps the "love of my life":
+3. When Williams' called Philipps the "love of my life."

 Philipps isn't the only half of this dynamic duo who shows constant support and love for the other.
-Williams has done her fair share of gushing over her best friend for years too.
-In 2016, while promoting her film Manchester By the Sea, Williams told People that she was attending the screening with her best friend.
+Williams has done her fair share of gushing over her best friend over the years too.
+In 2016, while promoting her film Manchester By the Sea, Williams told People that she was attending the screening with her best friend because she was "so in love with her."

 Ethan Miller/Getty Images

-4. Red carpet date nights:
+4. Red carpet date nights forever.

-Whether it's a movie premiere for Philipps or an award show for Williams, these two stars are frequently seen on the red carpet together as each other's dates.
-They are constantly promoting one another's projects and really are each other's biggest fans.
+Whether it's a movie premiere for Philipps or an award show for Williams, these two stars are frequently seen on the red carpet as each other's dates.
+They are constantly promoting one another's projects and are each other's biggest fans.

-5. Godparent extraordinaire:
+5. Godparent extraordinaire.

 When Ledger and Williams had their daughter Matilda in 2005, the couple chose Brokeback Mountain co-star Jake Gyllenhaal and Williams' forever friend Philipps to be her godparents.
 This honor once again proves that these two have each other's backs and support through thick and thin.